-Cash and cash equivalents are financial instruments that are potentially subject to concentrations of credit risk.
+Cash is potentially subject to concentrations of credit risk.
 The Company believes it is not exposed to significant credit risk due to the financial strength of the depository institutions in which the cash is held.

 Fair Value Measurements

 ASC Topic 820, Fair Value Measurement, provides guidance on the development and disclosure of fair value measurements.
 Under this accounting guidance, fair value is defined as an exit price, representing the amount that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 As such, fair value is a market-based measurement that should be determined based on assumptions that market participants would use in pricing an asset or a liability.